farlowdw/software-development-handbook/blog/2024/2024-04-26-monotonic-stacks-queues/index.md

 </CodeGridCell>
 </CodeGrid>

 The removals above are all stack-like in nature (i.e., popping and pushing from the right), which is why the term "monotonic queue" can be rather misleading.
-If elements need to be removed from the left, then we use a *double-ended queue* or *deque* (e.g., see Python's [`deque`](https://docs.python.org/3/library/collections.html#collections.deque) from its `collections` module).
+If elements need to be removed *from the left*, then we use a *double-ended queue* or *deque* (e.g., see Python's [`deque`](https://docs.python.org/3/library/collections.html#collections.deque) from its `collections` module).
 Stack-like operations (push and pop) are *always* performed on the right end to maintain the monotonic invariant.
-If the queue-like operation of removing an element from the left end (pop left) is needed, then we can use a deque instead of a simple stack (this allows us to still use stack-like operations to maintain the monotonic invariant while also allowing us to pop elements from the left, as needed).
+If the queue-like operation of removing an element from the left end (dequeue) is needed, then we can use a deque instead of a simple stack (this allows us to still use stack-like operations to maintain the monotonic invariant while also allowing us to pop elements from the left, as needed).

 What can make monotonic stacks and deques challenging at first is not *what* they are (all possibilities are shown above) but *how* they are used in sophisticated ways to solve problems of varying complexity.
 This post thoroughly explores two introductory problems and various approaches to solving these problems without ever mentioning the words *monotonic*, *stack*, *queue*, or *deque* (double-ended queue).
 The *ideas* behind these structures *are* used though, where an emphasis is placed on trying to use these ideas as organically as possible (i.e., not getting mired in technical mumbo jumbo but exploring new ways of thinking).
 If you can make it through the "next greater height" and "sliding window minimum" introductory problems, then you will largely know what you need to know about monotonic stacks and deques.